ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/dataviz2.md

 # **Part 1: Working with web-based visualization tools and data**
 ## 💵Background
 General government debt-to-GDP ratio measures the gross debt of the general government as a percentage of GDP.
 It is a key indicator for the sustainability of government finance[^1].
+This work will be based on the TSWD coursework requirements to construct a compelling narrative and data visualization about general government debt-to-GDP ratio.
+And I would like to express my special thanks to the professor, [Christopher Goranson](https://www.heinz.cmu.edu/faculty-research/profiles/goranson-christopher), for his guidance during the [Telling Stories with Data](https://api.heinz.cmu.edu/courses_api/course_detail/94-870/) course at CMU.
+Finally, I hope you all enjoy my work.

 ## 📊Chart working with web-based visualization tools and data
 Here is the chart about General Government Debt-to-GDP Ratio on 2020:
 <iframe src="https://data.oecd.org/chart/6XKi" width="800" height="700" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6XKi" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2020</a></iframe>